voxpupuli/puppet-misp/README.md

 * `import_services_url` - The url used to access the import services.
 By default set to 'http://127.0.0.1'.
 * `import_services_port` - The port used to access the import services.
 By default set to 6666.
 * `import_timeout` - Set a timeout for the import services.
 By default set to 10.
+* `cortex_services_enable` -    Enable/disable the import services.
+By default set to false.
+* `cortex_services_url` -   The url used to access Cortex.
+By default, it is accessible at http://cortex-url/api.
+* `cortex_services_port` - The port used to access Cortex.
+By default, this is port 9000.
+* `cortex_timeout` - Set a timeout for the import services.
+By default set to 120.

 #### ApacheShibbAuth
 * `shib_default_org` - Default organisation for user creation when using Shibboleth authentication plugin.
 By default set to 1.